Mikelangelo007/SemuBot-s-hand-/README.md

-# 3D Printed Hand Assembly
+# SemuBot's 3D Printed Hand Assembly

 PLA has been used for 3D printing.